Lou Piniella rides off into the sunset

 Cubs and Zambrano have a long road ahead

 I was impressed with the ‘conclusion’ to the Carlos Zambrano matter announced by Jim Hendry yesterday.
 I think the consensus arrived at by Hendry, Zambrano with his agent, MLB and the players union was both supportive and creative but perhaps not as matter-of-fact as Hendry would like us to believe.
+Big Z will be evaluated by […]

 June 29, 2010

-Tags: All Star break, anger management, Carlos Zambrano, higher power, Jim Hendry, Lou Piniella, MLB, MLBPA Posted in: Jim Hendry, controversy, legal issues, players
+Tags: All Star break, anger management, Carlos Zambrano, higher power, Jim Hendry, Lou Piniella, MLB, MLBPA Posted in: controversy, Jim Hendry, legal issues, players

 One Comment